 Admitting you have an addiction is hard to do.
-But it is the first step in getting help for your problem.
-The next step is to get help through treatment.
+But it’s the first step in getting help for your problem.
+The next step is getting help through treatment.

 The purpose of addiction treatment is to help yourself or another person:

 - Stop the addiction.

 - Be productive at home, at work, and in society.

 Path to improved health

 There are several types of addiction treatment available.
 These are some of the most common.

 This is the most intensive type of treatment.
 It’s for people with severe addiction issues.
 For this type of care, you live at a specialized facility for an extended period of time.
 The amount of time depends on the facility and the type of treatment you need.

 Some people may stay a few days at a hospital’s in-patient addiction recovery unit.
 Others may stay at an out-of-town facility for 30 days or more.
 Some private facilities offer programs that last 6 months or longer.

 The most common programs typically last 30 days.
 These programs are good for people who have trouble staying addiction free on their own.
 They provide more structure and guidance.
 An inpatient program gives you a safe place to stay while you focus on yourself.
 While living there, you may attend individual therapy, group therapy, and classes.
 These teach you about addiction.
 They help you learn to live without your addiction.